Flower Types & Varieties

 From fluffy mopheads to refined lacecaps and dramatic panicles, the world of hydrangeas is anything but dull.
 Each variety brings its own texture, colour and personality, whether you're sprucing up a shaded walkway, filling a sunny patio corner or building a floral arrangement.

 Looking to bring these blooms into your life?
-At Singapore Florist, we offer the best flower delivery in Singapore, along with 10% off your first purchase and a convenient flower subscription to keep your space blooming all year long.
+At Singapore Florist, we offer the flower delivery service, along with 10% off your first purchase and a convenient flower subscription to keep your space blooming all year long.
 Treat yourself or someone special, flowers speak when words fall short.

 Frequently Asked Questions About The Different Kinds Of Hydrangeas